 In general, I’ve found that scheduling a session or two a week for a couple of months provides a good foundation for most people.

-I have been a teacher of the Alexander Technique for 35 years.
+I have been a teacher of the Alexander Technique for over 35 years.
 During the past decade, I have devoted much of my teaching practice to helping people who, because of where they live, have only limited access to a teacher and who therefore need to rely heavily on themselves to make useful changes in their physical functioning.

 I was fortunate to have studied and worked for many years with the late Marjorie Barstow, the first Alexander Technique teacher formally trained by F. Matthias Alexander, the developer of the Alexander Technique.
 Her unique teaching style placed a great deal of emphasis on encouraging students to take responsibility for themselves by re-directing their thinking in order to make changes in their posture and movement.
 In her group classes, she also emphasized developing observation skills, both of oneself and of others in the class.